 To an extent, Nao from Perfection Is Overrated, who remains bitter and cynical compared to the others even after her Heel-Face Turn, although she no longer believes that hurting others in revenge is justified or eases her pain.

 The film adaption of How the Grinch Stole Christmas! has the main character learning the true meaning of Christmas.
 Even so, he still behaves like a jerk, but his heart is still a half-size too small, so that's good enough for everyone.

 Catwoman again in The Dark Knight Rises.
 Her Heel-Face Turn ultimately comes about by her expanding on her good traits, and Batman encouraging her to consider others more (though she always had a soft spot for the little guy).
-But even when she has fully completed her Heel-Face Turn and fights alongside Batman, she's still more than willing to use lethal force against lethal force, as opposed to Batman's Thou Shalt Not Killand is the one to shoot Bane in the face with a rocket launcher.
+But even when she has fully completed her Heel-Face Turn and fights alongside Batman, she's still more than willing to use lethal force against lethal force, as opposed to Batman's Thou Shalt Not Killand is the one to plug Bane with the Batpod's cannons.

 Accelerator in A Certain Magical Index killed ten thousand teenaged girls, but transitions into The Atoner.
 He will do good to others, but he'll still behave like a utter jerk in doing so.

 In A Clockwork Orange, Billy-Boy (novel)/Georgie (movie) and Dim become policemen after Alex is released from prison and proceed to abuse him when he encounters them.